Updated: November 17, 2021

 Once a bed bug reaches adulthood, its skin takes on a rust-colored appearance.

-The confusion may stem from people confusing certain species of beetles for bed bugs.
+The confusion may stem from people confusing certain species of Carpet Beetles for bed bugs.

 How Do You Tell if a Bug is a Bed Bug?